Scientology in the United States

 Scientology was founded in the United States by science fiction author L. Ron Hubbard and is now practiced in many other countries.

 History

 Hubbard characterized Scientology as a religion, and in 1953 incorporated the first Church of Scientology in New Jersey.

 Adherents

 In 2007 an official claimed 3.5 million members in the United States but, according to a 2001 survey published by the City University of New York, 55,000 people in the United States would, if asked to identify their religion, have stated Scientology.

 Tom Cruise is the most well known Scientologist in the United States as well as other countries.
-The organization has an emphasis on recruiting celebrities as L. Ron Hubbard himself said, If an organization has more celebrities, people will follow and offices designed for this use are called "Celebrity Centres".
+The organization has an emphasis on recruiting celebrities as L. Ron Hubbard himself said that if an organization has more celebrities, people will follow and offices designed for this use are called "Celebrity Centres".

 Legal status

 After being recognized as a tax-exempt religious organization in 1957, Scientology's tax-exempt status was lost in a 1967 IRS audit.
 As part of the effort to regain tax exemption during the late 1970s, Scientologists repeatedly infiltrated the IRS, copying large numbers of documents and at one point placing an electronic bugging device in an IRS conference room.
 These actions took place within a program code-named "Operation Snow White" (see below).
 Eleven high-ranking Scientologists, including Hubbard's wife Mary Sue Hubbard, were sentenced to time in prison for acts surrounding this operation.
 Hubbard himself was named as an unindicted co-conspirator as investigators could not link him to the crimes.

 The Church then embarked on an aggressive, but more legal course, the church's hundreds of affiliated entities filing a steady stream of lawsuits against the IRS in an attempt to have their tax-exempt status approved.
 In addition, members of the Church started filing thousands of lawsuits against the IRS, claiming that they were entitled to tax deductions for auditing and training expenses.